BRIXTOL/mcss/readme.md

       processor: () => postcss([
         autoprefixer(),
         clean(),
-        fugazi.postcss() // Provide this as the last plugin in postcss ])
+        mcss.postcss() // Provide this as the last plugin in postcss ])
     })
   ]